alazaroc/blog-web-code/_posts/2024-02-04-amazon-api-gateway-exposed.md

    - Use Case: Ideal for `internal APIs and microservices` that should not be exposed publicly.
    - Real-World Scenario: A financial institution leverages private endpoints for secure internal communication between services, ensuring data privacy and compliance.

-## Implementation Details for Exposing AWS API Gateway Endpoints
+## Implementation Details for Exposing Amazon API Gateway Endpoints

 In this section, we will review the implementation steps of each option: